The Dirty Dozen: 12 Common Tax Scams

 If a third-party representative contacts you and offers to help set up your IRS online account, decline their offer.
 This could be a scammer wanting access to your personal tax and financial information so they can commit identity theft.

-Taxpayers should set up an online account on their own through the IRS website.
+Taxpayers should set up their own online account on the IRS website.

 If a supposed charity contacts you and expresses an urgent need, pressures you to donate, or asks for donations via gift card or wire transfer, it is likely a scam.